RoboDurden/Hoverboard-ObjectOriented-OperatingSystem/README.md

 If you have the Keil IDE installed and a Gen 2.x hoverboard, please help me to get this code running.

-I can not debug it :-/
+For some (to me) unkown reason I can not debug it with my st-ling v2 dongle and serial single wire communictaion :-/

 There is already a primitve class CIO for digital input/output in ib/CIO.cpp